signmotion/title/STYLEGUIDE.md

 # Style Guide

-This is a general style guide that shall govern over all `Title` repositories.
+This is a general style guide that shall govern over all `TitleWidget` repositories.
 The aim is to keep all codebases clean and pristine.
 This includes high level guidance to help with simple decisions in the day-to-day development life.